Discharge Upgrade Lawyer

 There are also two types of punitive discharges from the military: Bad Conduct (BCD) and Dishonorable (DD).
 A former servicemember with a BCD or DD is generally not eligible for benefits for that period of service.

 Veterans can apply for a discharge upgrade to regain lost benefits.
 If a Veteran has already applied for benefits and been denied, they can also appeal that decision.
-Click here for more information on veterans claims and appeals.

 Scroll down for more information on the discharge upgrade process or click the button below to schedule a free consultation with us, experienced Discharge Upgrade Lawyers, for a more detailed explanation.